President's Scholarship Resident

 |Sponsor:||University Office of Scholarships and Financial Aid|

-$12,000 per year (fall and spring semesters); students living in on-campus housing will receive an additional supplement.
+$12,000 per academic year ($6,000 per semester for fall and spring semesters).
+Recipients living in on-campus housing will receive a supplement.

 |Good Standing Requirements||